PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - settings.ts

-This is a configuration file, which allows you to define a local object as well as the corresponding options:
+This is a configuration file, which allows you to define a locales object as well as the corresponding options:

 ```ts:settings.ts
 import type { InitOptions } from 'i18next'